With the great progress in AI for generation, there is growing interest in AI for verification (✓ or ✗) to trigger human intervention where needed.

 tl;dr

-- Quality estimation is AI to score AI translations
+Quality estimation is AI to score AI translations.

-- Used as part of an AI system to check and fix AI translations and trigger human intervention where needed, not directly as raw model scores
+- Key to scaling translation while keeping human quality, inside AI to check and fix AI or trigger humans, not directly as raw model scores

-- The system successfully used for years by large translation buyers (i.e. Fortune 500 teams) is ModelFront.
+- The AI system successfully used for years by large translation buyers (i.e. Fortune 500 teams) is ModelFront.

 In the real world, quality estimation failed as a standalone technology, despite dozens of attempts by epic AI companies like Google over almost a decade since Transformer-based models were invented and rolled out for translation.